 PHIL 315.
 Philosophy of Love and Sex.
 3 Hours.

-A seminar on the nature and morality of love, sex, and friendship and their social meanings.
-Topics to be discussed may include, but are not limited to, familial love, marriage, homosexuality, prostitution, pornography, erotic love, sexual objectification, and the different forms of friendship.
+A seminar on the nature and morality of love, sex, and their social meanings.
+Topics to be discussed may include, but are not limited to, familial love, marriage, homosexuality, prostitution, pornography, erotic love, and sexual objectification.
 Emphasis is on the study of how gender norms inform our understanding of the controversies surrounding these topics.

 PHIL 321.
 Symbolic Logic.
 3 Hours.

 An introduction to the techniques of modern symbolic logic with an emphasis on ordinary language applications.
 Topics include categorical logic, statement logic, and predicate logic.
 Additional topics vary and may include modal, deontic, and non-classical logics.

 An introduction to traditions of African philosophical thought focusing on problems